w3f/Grants-Program/applications/paraxiom.md

 ##### Feeds

-A feed is a source of data.
-It can be a smart contract, a parachain, a smart contract on another chain, or even a simple script that fetches data from the internet.
+A feed is a source of data and is a foundational primative on Apophenia.
+A feed's metadata includes all the information necessary for an offchain worker to fetch the information over HTTP.

 ##### Feed Registration